EvoVerses/evoverses-dao-landing/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Note: There are no tests in the project right now, since it is just a landing page.

 ### `yarn build`